zeriahgroup/Travel/travels/2026_Tasmania.md

 - Offers the famous, sweeping vista of the curved white beach and turquoise water.
 - Presents a great opportunity to spot native wildlife, including friendly wallabies, along the trail.

+- **Uncle Andrew's Comments:**
+- Wineglass hike.
+Must do.
+A nice hike.
+Lots of steps.
+Lots of people.
+Nice view at the top.
+Unfortunately for us, we had bad windy weather - even the Wineglass Bay cruise was cancelled.
+We saw 1 wallaby on the hike.
+We did not do the lighthouse.
+Park pass, since you are only going into Freycinet National Park and doing Wineglass hike, I dont think you need to buy the A$96 pass.
+In the parking lot, there are machines where you can buy a day parking pass - I think it will be less than A$96.

 <iframe src="https://www.google.com/maps/embed?pb=!1m28!1m12!1m3!1d23668.47675432056!2d148.27517812152075!3d-42.138310584538736!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!4m13!3e0!4m5!1s0xaa717dfdc0ff7f0b%3A0x796d7690d5b766e1!2s23%20Bradley%20Dr%2C%20Coles%20Bay%20TAS%207215%2C%20Australia!3m2!1d-42.121801!2d148.29313159999998!4m5!1s0xaa73d5998ea6545d%3A0x2912f5469a35d174!2sWineglass%20Bay%20Lookout%2C%20Unnamed%20Rd%2C%2C%20Freycinet%20TAS%207215%2C%20Australia!3m2!1d-42.1548875!2d148.29343649999998!5e0!3m2!1sen!2ssg!4v1774163136935!5m2!1sen!2ssg" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 **Mid-Day: An Easy Coastal Stroll**